klarsen1/MarketMatching/README.md

 pseudo power function for evaluation.
-The `synthetic` parameter in the roll\_up\_optimal\_pairs function determines if the control markets will be aggregated (equal weights in `bsts` and `CausalImpact`) or if they’ll be left as individual markets and get separate weighths (synthetic control).
+The `synthetic` parameter in the roll\_up\_optimal\_pairs function determines if the control markets will be aggregated (equal weights in `bsts` and `CausalImpact`) or if they’ll be left as individual markets and get separate weights (synthetic control).

 ``` r